United States Army War College: History

-Established from the principles learned in the Spanish–American War, the college was founded by Secretary of War Elihu Root and U.S. President Theodore Roosevelt, and formally established by General Order 155 on 27 November 1901.
-Washington Barracks—now called Fort Lesley J. McNair—in Washington, D.C. was chosen as the site.
+Established from the principles learned in the Spanish–American War, the college was founded by Secretary of War Elihu Root and President Theodore Roosevelt, and formally established by General Order 155 on 27 November 1901.
+Washington Barracks, now called Fort Lesley J. McNair, in Washington, D.C. was chosen as the site.
 Roosevelt attended the Masonic laying of the cornerstone of Roosevelt Hall on 21 February 1903.

 The first president of the Army War College was Major General Samuel B. M. Young in July 1902 and the first students attended the college in 1904.

 During the presidency of Montgomery M. Macomb in 1916, President Woodrow Wilson accused students and staff of planning for taking part in an offensive war, even though the United States had not entered World War I. Wilson was unconvinced by Macomb's explanation that the college was concerned only with the intellectual growth and professional development of its students, and insisted that the school curtail its activities in order to ensure that the U.S. maintained its neutrality.

+Malin Craig served as commandant prior to being appointed Chief of Staff of the United States Army in 1936, and he was succeeded by Walter S. Grant.
 The college remained at Washington Barracks until the 1940s, when it was closed due to World War II.
 It reopened in 1950 at Fort Leavenworth, and moved one year later to its present location.